What to Do When You’re in an Accident with an Uninsured Driver

 To guard against the possibility of being involved in an accident where the other driver doesn’t have car insurance, you can buy uninsured motorist coverage.

-It provides protection in situations where the other driver doesn’t have insurance coverage or who has a policy limit lower than the minimum level of coverage mandated by the state.
+It provides protection in situations where the other driver doesn’t have insurance coverage or has a policy limit lower than the minimum level of coverage mandated by the state.

 If his or her insurance company has denied the claim for damages, then the driver is considered uninsured.
-In the case of a hit and run driver, the uninsured motorist coverage pays benefits on claims for bodily injury, including pain and suffering, medical bills and lost wages.
+In the case of a hit and run driver, the uninsured motorist coverage pays benefits on claims for bodily injury, including pain and suffering, medical bills, and lost wages.

 In most states, drivers are not required to buy uninsured motorist coverage as part of their car insurance.
+But it can still be very helpful.

 Underinsured Motorist Coverage